 To add a new encounter template, click Add Template, or to modify an existing template, select it from the list of encounter templates.
 The New Encounter Template or Edit Encounter Template window appears.

-💡 Tip: If you want to update an existing template, to prevent breaking the original template, you can clone it and delete the original once you’ve finished (see Cloning encounter templates).
+💡 Tip: If you want to update an existing template, to prevent breaking the original template, you can duplicate it and delete the original once you’ve finished (see Duplicating encounter templates).

 From the General Tab, type your encounter template’s name in the Template Name field.

 💡 Tip: When selecting a template to use, this is what the provider will see.